 Tumor necrosis factor-alpha (TNF-alpha) is a protein that leads to inflammation.
 People with PsA have excessive amounts of TNF-alpha on their skin or in their joints.

-IL-12/23, IL-23, and IL-17 inhibitors
+IL-12, IL-23, and IL-17 inhibitors

 Interleukin-12, interleukin-17, and interleukin-23 are different proteins associated with inflammation.
 Five biologics currently available will interfere with the activity or with the corresponding receptor of these proteins.

 In people who have arthritis, T-lymphocyte cells, or T-cells, are activated, which can lead to a proliferation of these cells.
 Some people with arthritis will actually develop an excess of T-cells.

 JAK kinase inhibitor

 Xeljanz (tofacitinib) is another medication approved for PsA.
 It’s a JAK kinase inhibitor, which refers to a small molecule that blocks a pathway involved in the immune system’s inflammation response.

-Some people aren’t candidates for biologics.
 That’s because the drug’s side effects may do more harm than good.
 People with compromised immune systems or active infections shouldn’t take biologics for their PsA.
-The cost and out-of-pocket expenses for biologics can also be a barrier for some people.
+These drugs suppress the immune system and can be unsafe if yours is already compromised in some way.